mvolkmann/blog/src/lua.md

 ### Tables

 A Lua table is an associative array.
-Their two primary purposes are be either array-like or dictionary-like, although those uses can be combined.
+They can be array-like, dictionary-like, or both.

 To create a table that is array-like, provide a comma-separated values inside curly braces.